mozilla/popcorn.webmaker.org/README.md

 A Video Editor Powered by the Web
 =================================

-Cornpop is a forked version of the https://popcorn.webmaker.org website with the server backend ripped out made to be embedded in pretty much any website needed.
+Popcorn Editor is a forked version of the https://popcorn.webmaker.org website with the server backend ripped out made to be embedded in pretty much any website needed.

 Why
 ===

 Video editors are normally large and normally very expensive client side applications with steep learning curves.
-Cornpop seeks to take the video editor to the web by creating popcorn.js powered web videos.
+Popcorn Editor seeks to take the video editor to the web by creating popcorn.js powered web videos.

-Creating a new cornpop instance is as easy as:
+Creating a new Popcorn Editor instance is as easy as:

 1.
 --